lukasoppermann/veare-pre-next/storage/app/articles/-easy-development-using-homestead.md

 ```

 ## Adding your first project url to homestead
-Wow, we are already done, now lets setup our first project.
+Once the homestead box is installed, we can move on.
 We want to locally access `http://myapp.dev` in the browser and view our app.
 To achieve this we need to make our mac process all requests to this url locally, which we can achieve by pointing this url to the ip `192.168.10.10` in the `/etc/hosts` file.
 Homestead will pick up the requests and if we configure it correctly in the `homestead.yaml` point all requests to a folder we specify.
 Run `open /etc/hosts` in your command line and add the following line to it.

 ```bash
 192.168.10.10  myapp.dev